lyyvli/vpc/intl.en-US/Best practices/Migrate from the classic network to VPC/Database hybrid access/Change the network type of ApsaraDB for RDS.md

 # Change the network type of ApsaraDB for RDS {#concept_xnk_1w5_sdb .concept}

-This document describes how to switch the network type of an ApsaraDB for RDS instance to a VPC network through the console and API while preserving the classic network endpoint.
+This document describes how to switch the network type of an ApsaraDB for RDS instance to VPC through the console or API while retaining the classic network endpoint.

-For more information, see [Migrate from the classic network to VPC](https://help.aliyun.com/document_detail/57978.html).
+For more information, see [Hybrid access solution for smooth migration from classic networks to VPCs](../../../../reseller.en-US/User Guide/Connection management/Hybrid access solution for smooth migration from classic networks to VPCs.md#).

 **Note:**

--   The classic network endpoint has a retention time limit.
-You can specify a retention period as needed.
-When the retention time is reached, the classic network endpoint is automatically deleted by the system.
+-   The classic network endpoint has an expiration time.
+You can specify the period as needed.
+When the expiration time is reached, the classic network endpoint is automatically deleted by the system.
 Before the endpoint is deleted, you will receive a message.

--   If the RDS instance is a split table of a DRDS instance, the network connection between the DRDS and the RDS instances will be interrupted and you must reconnect them.
+-   If the RDS instance is a branch database of a DRDS instance, the network connection between the DRDS and the RDS instances will be interrupted after the network type is changed and you must reconnect them.

 ## Prerequisites {#section_vcx_2w5_sdb .section}

--   The access mode of the instance is the safe connection mode.
+-   The access mode of the instance is the enhanced security mode.
 For more information, see .
-MySQL 5.7, SQL Server 2012, and SQL Server 2016 version only support the standard mode.
-This mode supports changing the network type.
+MySQL 5.7, SQL Server 2012, and SQL Server 2016 version only supports the standard mode.
+This mode supports changing the network type through hybrid access.

 -   The network type is the classic network.